-COL18A1 (Collagen Type XVIII Alpha 1) is a Protein Coding gene.
-Diseases associated with COL18A1 include Knobloch Syndrome, Type 1 and Knobloch Syndrome.
-Among its related pathways are ERK Signaling and Phospholipase-C Pathway.
-GO annotations related to this gene include identical protein binding and structural molecule activity.
+COL18A1 (Collagen Type XVIII Alpha 1 Chain) is a Protein Coding gene.
+Diseases associated with COL18A1 include Knobloch Syndrome 1 and Knobloch Syndrome.
+Among its related pathways are Integrin Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and structural molecule activity.
 An important paralog of this gene is COL15A1.

 UniProtKB/Swiss-Prot for COL18A1 Gene

 Probably plays a major role in determining the retinal structure as well as in the closure of the neural tube.